top of page

 • Playoffs are single-elimination, bracket style match-ups.

-• substitute players can play in the playoffs as long as they do not play in the league for another team. (opposing teams can always allow a substitute if they choose to.)
+• substitute players can play in the playoffs as long as they do not play in the league on the same day for another team. (opposing teams can always allow a substitute if they choose to.)

 • The top bracket (top 4 teams) of the playoffs are umpired and enforced more heavily by the umps. new rules are also in effect; below are all new rules.

-• semi-final games may have anywhere between 1-3 umpires on the field to help see all angles and get the correct calls.
+• semi-final games may have anywhere between 1-3 umpires on the field to help see all angles and to help get the correct calls.

-• Championship games will always have 3 umpires on the field. (every close may be put to a vote by the 3 umpires; the call is made by majority decision)
+• Championship games will normally have 3 umpires on the field. (every close-call may be put to a vote by the 3 umpires; these calls are made by majority decision and are final).

 • Any 'headshots' are only ruled as 'outs' if the umpire(s) deem them as intentionally malicious or flagrant.
 (UMPIRES DECISION)